echipa-de-organizare/space-bar/README.md

 • The Harman watermark is a feature from Adobe AIR.
 Getting a premium license and removing it would cost us over $150.

 • Currently, the TCP server is also installed on the local machine.
 If the game is to be launched in the future, maybe we will have the resources to run a real server.

+• In some cases, for certain computers, we found a strange error that we couldn't replicate or document, where, when launching the game for the first time, a spinning orb appears (among other things) and the game won't run.
+However, it works again if you close everything and try again.